HannesLindqvist/Docker-Compose-assignment/README.md

 1. To use this API clone the repo to your local machine.

-2. To start the application type in: docker compose up
+2. To start the application from your termnial type: docker compose up

 3. To insert data use the Curl command.
 Example: curl -X POST -H "Content-Type: application/json" -d "{\"name\" : \”Hans\”, \"last_name\" : \"Smith\"}" localhost:5000/persons